 - Keep your preps and your prepper mindset off of social media.
-I used to say if you’re posts are set to public but now I say just don’t do it.
+I used to say if your posts are set to public, but now I say just don’t do it.

 - Ask yourself, “Am I overreacting whenever you find yourself thinking along the lines of burying food and supplies or moving into a hidden bunker?“

-- Don’t advertise your preparedness mindset with stickers, signs or custom licence plates.
+- Don’t advertise your preparedness mindset with stickers, signs, or custom license plates.

 - Don’t walk around dressed like Rambo.
 It scares the kids.

 - For the sake of all reason, PLEASE diversify your information intake.
-Don’t keep injusting the same content from the crazies or you WILL become one of the crazies.
+Don’t keep ingesting the same content from the crazies, or you WILL become one of the crazies.

 - Try to verify any outlandish news you find with a couple of trustworthy sources before you start applying the camo paint.
 (Good luck finding trustworthy resources.
 That’s kind of the point, isn’t it?)

 When It Comes To My Own Prepper Fear

 Honestly, I’m not sure if I’m low on fear or common sense, but I have decided to compromise some of my “Op-Sec” in order to teach and inspire in the form of this website.